 Work within a budget

-Consider the size of your debt, the length of the promotion and the interest rate to calculate how much you’ll have to pay each month to ensure that your entire debt is repaid by the end of the offer.
-If not, your remaining balance will begin collecting the higher revert rate and you could get stuck in the debt trap once again.
+Consider the size of your debt, the length of the promotion and the interest rate to calculate how much you’ll have to pay each month to ensure your entire debt is repaid by the end of the offer.

 After the offer ends

 If you’ve found yourself with a remaining debt at the end of your promotional period, you might want to consider doing a second balance transfer.
-However, credit history that shows you were unable to repay your debt during the promotional period could cause lenders to be less likely to approve your application.
+However, you might be less likely to be approved for your application as lenders can see your credit history shows you were unable to repay your debt during the promotional period.

-Applying for too many credit cards and rejected applications can have a negative impact on your credit file, so it’s important to consider what affects using a second balance transfer as a back up will have.
+Applying for too many credit cards and rejected applications can have a negative impact on your credit file.
+It’s important to consider how using a second balance transfer as a back up will affect you.